63°F

 Anger at Netanyahu’s government prompted families of those killed and taken captive to hold a separate event in Tel Aviv.
 That event had been set to draw tens of thousands of people but was scaled back due to the threat of missile attacks from Iran and Hezbollah.

-At least 1,400 Lebanese, including civilians, medics and Hezbollah fighters, have been killed and 1.2 million driven from their homes.
-Israel says it aims to drive the militant group from its border so tens of thousands of Israeli citizens can return home.
+Israel launched what has so far been a limited ground operation across the border last week.
+It says it aims to drive the terrorist group from its border so tens of thousands of Israeli citizens can return home.

-Israel has also vowed to respond to a ballistic missile attack last week that Iran said was in response to the killing of Nasrallah, top Hamas leader Ismail Haniyeh and one of its own Revolutionary Guard generals.
+Israel has also vowed to respond to a ballistic missile attack last week that Iran said was in response to the killings of Nasrallah, top Hamas leader Ismail Haniyeh and one of its own Revolutionary Guard generals.

 MOST READ